eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 other libaries shall be kept to a minium for `iceoryx_posh` and `iceoryx_hoofs`.
 If you think a new dependency is necessary, do the following:

-1. Engage with the maintainers beforehand by opening an issue to discuss the necessity
+1. Contact the maintainers beforehand by opening an issue to discuss the necessity
 1. If accepted, add the new header to `tools/scripts/used-headers.txt` for the CI to pass

 ## Folder structure